To insert text, select to Insert > Text in the toolbar or menu bar, or press T, then click anywhere on your Canvas and start typing.

 - kerning, ligatures and baseline.

-Note: Sketch measures all layers (including Text) using the macOS coordinate system’s points — where one point equals one pixel on the Canvas.
-Read more about measurements in Sketch.
+Note: The Mac app measures all layers (including Text) using the macOS coordinate system’s points — where one point equals one pixel on the Canvas.
+Read more about measurements in the Mac app.

 How to create and customise lists